-Sustaining an injury due to someone else’s negligent driving is unfortunate, but what’s even worse is finding out that the driver’s insurance coverage barely makes a dent in the ensuing hospital fees.
+Sustaining an injury due to someone else’s negligent driving is unfortunate, but what’s even worse is finding out that the at-fault driver’s insurance coverage barely makes a dent in the ensuing hospital fees.
 If a car accident injury maxes a liability limit, is that the end of the road for the injured?
 Maybe, but there are other options to check before calling it quits.

-Check Additional Insurance Coverages
+Check for Additional Insurance Coverage

 Additional insurance coverages that could help: